wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week1.md

 ✅ Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
 ```

+Week1 was tough as i never worked with docker before but i spend quite much time by watching all the homework videos and also watched live cloud job role video which will definately help me to decide where i want to work in cloud.By completing technical task and homework challange i got good understandong of how docker, images and container works.As i also pushed my image to dockerhub so now i understand the purpose of docker registry repository.

 ## Technical Task

 I have completed all the tasks mentioned above in 'Technical Task' and run individual containers using Andrew